-- Only grades obtained from courses taken at AU will be considered in the calculation of a student's CGPA, i.e., grades obtained from transferred courses at the institution will not be considered in the computation of the CGPA. - AU does not grant transfer students a graduate degree unless they complete at least 75 percent of the credit hours of the graduate program at AU. - limits transferred credits for Master's programs to a maximum of 25% of the total credits required for the program. - The transferred courses should not constitute the majority of courses (excluding the thesis/dissertation) of the 2nd year of the program. - The graduation projects and thesis are not subject to transfer. - It is not granted credit twice for the same course taken at two different institutions. - For Doctorate of Philosophy in Law, course transfer can only be within two years after passing the course, - A transcript indicating the courses studied at the previous institution is required and it should be certified by MOE, Transfer credit hours will be reported on the AU Transcript only when the Office of Admissions and Registration receives the authenticity certificate of the transcript from the sending institution of the student. - The equivalency certificate is required if the degree has been obtained outside the UAE - A fee will be charged for the evaluation of courses to be transferred.
-The fee will be refunded if the student is admitted only.
+- Only grades obtained from courses taken at AU will be considered in the calculation of a student's CGPA, i.e., grades obtained from transferred courses at the previous institution will not be considered in the computation of the CGPA at AU. - AU does not grant transfer students degree unless they complete at least 75 percent of the total credit hours of the program including the majority of the final year courses at AUat AU. - limits transferred credits for Master's programs to a maximum of 25% of the total credits required for the program. - The transferred courses should not constitute the majority of courses of the 2nd year of the program. - The transfer of credits for clinical training is permissible only when done in the UAE. - The graduation projects and thesis are not subject to transfer. - It is not granted credit twice for the same course taken at two different institutions. - For Doctorate of Philosophy in Law program, course transfer can only be within two years after passing the course, - A transcript indicating the courses studied at the previous institution is required and it should be certified/attested by MOE, Transfer credit hours will be reported on the AU Transcript only when the Office of Registration receives the authenticity of the transcript from the former institution of the student and MOE. - Courses description for required courses must be stamped by the former educational institution and submitted to the office of Registration. - The applicant must disclose his/her desire to transfer courses from the previous university during the admission stage at most, otherwise, he/she bears full responsibility in the event that the transfer of courses is not accepted - A fee will be charged for the evaluation of courses to be transferred.
+The fee will be refunded if the student is admitted only. - The transferred course will be marked in the transcript with the letter (T) only when the Office of Registration receives the required documents attested properly in addition to completing successfully the authenticity process.